Science & Language Arts

 What academic level is Science and Language Arts Senior?

-For 2024-2025, much of our literature study will align with PCA/CPA 9th grade English Language Arts requirements.
-Of course, I scaffold and support for our 6th, 7th and 8th grader students.
-But 9th graders who are looking for some work samples and text-overlap will find some of those here.
-Student should be comfortable reading at a middle school level or higher and be fluent paragraph writers.
+Much of our literature study will align with PCA/CPA 6-8th grade English Language Arts requirements, but we also do some 9th grade ELA work.
+Of course, I scaffold and support for our 6th graders!
+Student should be comfortable reading at a middle school level and be fluent paragraph writers.
 Students should be able to read cursive as well.

-analyze great speeches and written arguments in US history as part of our persuasive essay analysis (PCA units 3 & 4),
+• analyzed great speeches and written arguments in US history as part of our persuasive essay analysis

 Each class is a blend of challenging investigation, project-based learning, and structured class time as well as unstructured exploration and quiet reflection.